irisxyang/portfolio-ixyang/docs/index.md

 features:
   - title: Blogs
-    details: Some cool blogs you'll write this semester!
+    details: Reflections, thoughts, and musings.
     link: /blogs
   - title: Assignments
-    details: All of your assignments will be posted on your portfolio.
+    details: My compiled 6.1040 assignments so far.
+    link: /assignments
   - title: About Me
-    details: You'll implement a small bio about yourself on here!
+    details: Learn more about me!
+    link: /about
 ---